SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).

-- Section 5 HTML Project:
+- Section 5 HTML Project: Create a marathon registration form:
+The form must have form validations, labels, radio buttons, selects, and a registration button.

 ### Screenshot